SC-111/IF1-summative-equation-game/README.md

 ## Getting started

 1. **Download and Installation**
-    - Ensure you have python version 3 or higher installed on your system.
+    - Ensure you have Python version 3 or higher installed on your system.
     - Python can be downloaded from the official website from the official website: [Python.org](https://www.python.org/downloads/).
     - No additional libraries are required for this programme to run.
     - Ensure you have the following two files installed: